La-Sian/100-Days-Of-Code-/README.md

 DAY 67

 Today I had an introuduction to what I will be doing for the next 5 weeks, which will working on a full stack project, implementing what I have learnt the past 11 weeks.
 As a team, we wrote a manifesto and started comming up with ideas we could solve.

+DAY 68 & 69

+With the full stack project, we decided on a problem to solve, being the lack of diverse children apps available for children that suffer with mental health/struggle to communicate the emotions.
+The main mvp was also completed today with all the features we want to include and started working on the potential colour themes.